We are living in pretty stressful times.

 Things like meditation, being with people you love, cooking nourishing meals, and spending time in nature all go a very long way toward keeping the heart and mind healthy and calm.

 I truly believe that just being around plants, any plants, is restorative to the spirit.
-Even in the depths of winter, I love to keep a few house plants around - a big pot of peppermint and lemon balm, a gorgeous boston fern, or even a little ivy plant help to really cheer things up.
+Even in the depths of winter, I love to keep a few house plants around - a big pot of peppermint and lemon balm, a gorgeous fern, or even a little ivy plant help to really cheer things up.
 (So, if you've been feeling down, consider this permission to go on a shopping spree at your local nursery!)

 There are many herbs that can support us in difficult times by keeping our heart calm and our mood lifted.
 The ones I'll share here are a few of my favorite allies to turn to when I'm feeling stressed and overwhelmed.